ANKIT-MANDLOI-17/E-Shop/README.md

-# UrbanCarde
+# e-shope

-**UrbanCarde** is a responsive e-commerce web application built with React.
+**e-shope** is a responsive e-commerce web application built with React.
 It features user authentication, payment integration, and an admin panel for managing products, orders, and users.

 ## Technologies Used